 As the company's shares are traded on AIM, the company is required to comply with a Corporate Governance code.
 It has chosen as its benchmark the Corporate Governance Code developed by the Quoted Companies Alliance ("QCA").
-On the company's website at www.rotalaplc.com/our-investors/corporate-governance-code.html is to be found a full analysis of the company's compliance with the QCA Code.
+A full analysis of the company's compliance with the QCA Code is to be found on the company's website at www.rotalaplc.com/our-investors/corporate-governance-code.html.